Technologicat/unpythonic/README.md

    - `scanl` is suitable for infinite inputs.
    - Multiple input iterables and shortest/longest termination supported; same semantics as in `foldl`, `foldr`.
    - One-input versions with optional init are provided as `scanl1`, `scanr1`.
 Note ordering of arguments to match `functools.reduce`, but op is still the rackety `op(elt, acc)`.
+   - `rscanl`, `rscanl1` are linear processes that first reverse their inputs, and then scan from the left.
+Inputs must be sequences.
  - `unfold1`, `unfold`: generate a sequence [corecursively](https://en.wikipedia.org/wiki/Corecursion).
 The counterpart of `foldl`.
    - `unfold1` is for 1-in-2-out functions.
 The input is `state`, the return value is `(value, newstate)` or `None`.
    - `unfold` is for n-in-(1+n)-out functions.
 The input is `*states`, the return value is `(value, *newstates)` or `None`.